mdismail25/premium-voice-sudoku/README.md

 ---

 ## ✨ Credits

-Developed by **Mohammed Ismail Y** as a Final Year Major Project focusing on **Assistive Technology** and digital accessibility for visually impaired users.
+This project is designed and developed by:

+Mohammed Ismail Y
+USN: 4VZ23CS401
+VTU Mysore — Department of CSE

-> “Innovation should include everyone — with or without sight.” 🌟
+“Technology should empower everyone — with or without sight.” 🌟

 ---